Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Some commutative algebra

-In many papers local models, a submodule is sometimes assumed to be ``Zariski-locally a direct summand'' (or something similar).
-Actually, this assumption is usually equivalent to the assumption that the submodule be a direct summand, period: \begin{lemma} Let $ A $ be a (commutative) ring and let
+In many papers about local models, a submodule is sometimes assumed to be ``Zariski-locally a direct summand'' or similar.
+Actually, this assumption is usually equivalent to the assumption that the submodule be a direct summand, period: